Description

 Summary: Salvia namaensis is a shrubby perennial in the Lamiaceae family.

-Botanical name: Salvia namaensis Schinz.
-Family: Lamiaceae Origin: South Africa, Namibia Common name: Nama sage (Today, Nama is called Namaqualand.
-Nama is the name of the people who lived there) Hardiness: -8°C to -10°C. Salvia namaensis is a small (50 cm to 1 m tall) shrubby perennial sage of the Lamiaceae family, native to Namaqualand, a region in western South Africa and Namibia.
-Foliage is evergreen and aromatic.
+Salvia namaensis is a small (50 cm to 1 m tall) shrubby perennial sage of the Lamiaceae family, native to Namaqualand, in the west of South Africa and Namibia.
+The foliage is evergreen and aromatic.
 The plant tolerates drought and wind well.
 It needs well-drained soil.
 It grows slowly.
-Blooms in summer.
+Flowering takes place in summer.
 In colder regions (outside zone 9), we advise you to cut it back and mulch the base well.